LucasEnard/formation-template-python/README.md

 # 12. Global exercise

-Now that we are familliar with all the important concepts of the Iris DataPlatform and its [Framework](#2-framework) it is time to try ourselves on a global exercise that will make us create a new BS and BP, modify greatly our BO and also explore new concept in Python.
+Now that we are familiar with all the important concepts of the Iris DataPlatform and its [Framework](#2-framework) it is time to try ourselves on a global exercise that will make us create a new BS and BP, modify greatly our BO and also explore new concept in Python.

 ## 12.1.
 Instructions
 Using this **endpoint** : `https://lucasenard.github.io/Data/patients.json` we have to automatically **get** information about `patients and their number of steps`.